mys3lf/recalot.com/README.md

 {key: "sql-server", requirement: "Required", type: "String", value: ""}
 ]
 ```
-For a detailed description of the data schema take a look at the swagger documention.
+For a detailed description of the data schema take a look at the swagger documentation.
 Link coming soon.

 This configuration object shows which configuration items the data source needs.
 The field "requirement" provides information about the requirement of the configuration item.
 Items with the value "Hidden" and "Required" are required and must be send within the request body.
 For the connection of a data source, send a PUT request with the necessary configuration items to ```/sources``` e.g. MySQL: